 Kefnet the Mindful (Blue Indestructible Creature)

-This 5/5 Flying, Indestructible creature has a similar drawback to our previous example in that it can’t attack or block unless you have seven cards in hand.
+This 5/5 Flying, Indestructible creature, Kefnet the Mindful, has a similar drawback to our previous example in that it can’t attack or block unless you have seven cards in hand.

 However, its draw a card ability can help you out!
 Used in conjunction with drawcards such as Ancestral Recall, by turn four, you could be putting copious amounts of pressure on your opponent!